Clad3815/ai-function-helper/README.md

 ## Why using this script instead of the normal OpenAI API?

+This module utilizes OpenAI Functions to yield outputs that match a specified format for any provided prompt.
+It transforms an input schema into an OpenAI function, which is then invoked by OpenAI to return a response in the correct format.

 While the OpenAI API is powerful and versatile, it can sometimes be challenging to get the desired response format, especially when integrating the output directly into other functions within your application.
 Crafting the perfect prompt might require multiple iterations, and even then, the returned response may need additional processing.